Nathaniel Backus House

 The Nathaniel Backus House is a two-story Greek Revival clapboarded house with a gable roof in Norwich, Connecticut.
-The house was built around 1750 by Nathaniel Backus and served as his home, it was later moved to its current location in 1952.
-The house originally began as a Colonial, but was greatly modified to Greek Revival around 1825, reconfiguring the central door to the left of the facade and adding two chimneys.
-The house is a historic house museum operated by the Faith Trumbull Chapter of the Daughters of the American Revolution.
+The house was built around 1750 by Nathaniel Backus and served as his home.
+It was moved to its current location in 1952.
+The house began as a Colonial structure, but it was greatly modified to Greek Revival around 1825, reconfiguring the central door to the left of the facade and adding two chimneys.
+It is a historic house museum operated by the Faith Trumbull Chapter of the Daughters of the American Revolution.

 The Nathaniel Backus House was submitted to the National Register of Historic Places for its historical value in local history and as an example of Greek Revival domestic architecture.
 It was listed on the National Register of Historic Places (NRHP) in 1970 and was also included in the Chelsea Parade Historic District in 1989.

 Nathaniel Backus

-The Nathaniel Backus House's namesake is its builder Nathaniel Backus, a descendant of William Backus and William Backus, Jr., two of the founders of Norwich, Connecticut.
-Nathaniel Backus was born on April 5, 1704, and he married Hannah Baldwin in 1726.
-Together they would have seven children.
-Nathaniel Backus was also recorded to be one of six men in Norwich to own their own carriages before the American Revolutionary War.
+Nathaniel Backus was a descendant of William Backus and William Backus Jr., two of the founders of Norwich, Connecticut.
+He was born on April 5, 1704, and he married Hannah Baldwin in 1726.
+They had seven children.
+Backus was one of six men in Norwich who owned a carriage before the American Revolutionary War.
 Nathaniel Backus died in 1773.